Mike Hosking: No American politician can ever change America's gun problem

 Raw emotion is no substitute for clear heads, and as such Beto O'Rourke has already lost his version of the gun debate.

-I am sure most people will forgive him the fact he is from El Paso, and therefore the sort of reaction he has made to one of the shootings at least bares the hallmarks of a local representative under tremendous pressure to explain how all this madness has unfolded yet again.
+I am sure most people will forgive him the fact he is from El Paso, and therefore the sort of reaction he has made to one of the shootings at least bears the hallmarks of a local representative under tremendous pressure to explain how all this madness has unfolded yet again.

 Of course from this side of the world we all know why, and sadly I think most of us know why nothing will be done.
 This is, even more sadly, a numbers game.